Best Malaysian Off-Beat Places to Visit this Year

 Gunung Mulu National Park, Malaysia

 Most national parks in Malaysia are shrouded in virgin rain forests and lush mountainous terrains filled with impressive wilderness.
 Gunung Mulu National Park strikingly differs from rest of Malaysia’s National Parks.
-Though the National Park is a protected rain forest reserve, what set it apart from the rest are its long, soaring jagged karst formations protruding from the earth amid rain forests.
+Though the National Park is a protected rain forest reserve, what sets it apart from the rest are its long, soaring jagged karst formations protruding from the earth amid rain forests.
 The stunning sight of these rugged cliffs leaves you speechless.
-There are various adventures you can enjoy such as jungle trek through the tranquil nature trails and exploring hidden caves.
-You can reach Mulu airport from direct flights from Miri, Kuching or Kota Kinabalu.
-Gunung Mulu National Park entrance is just 15 minutes away from Mulu airport.

 7. Enjoy an expedition to Niah Caves